 Surgery has a sordid past.
 This macabre and information-packed museum is a monument to its evolution.

 Through the 16th century, barbers also served the role of surgeon, wielding the amputation saw.
-Before antiseptics, many patients perished at the hands of their surgeon.
-In modern times surgery remains a scary, but illustrious, discipline.
+Before antiseptics, many patients perished at the hands of their doctor.
+In modern times, surgery remains a scary, but illustrious, discipline.

-The museum is housed in a unique building on Chicago’s Lincoln Park neighborhood.
-Built in 1917, the building was styled on a chateau in Versailles of Louis XVI and Marie Antoinette.
+Built in 1917 as a private home, the building in Chicago’s Lincoln Park neighborhood was styled on Le Petit Trianon, a chateau on the grounds of Versailles.
 With Italian marble and a gilded grand staircase, the home is an exhibition in itself.
 (The heart valves are cooler than the molding, though.)